johnrsibert/JonzPandemic/index.md

 [two deaths for 100 confirmed cases](https://coronavirus.jhu.edu/data/mortality).

 **Wonkish:** The distribution of observed CFRs is skewed to the right, making it difficult to calculate an unambiguous central tendency.
-Both the mean (or arithmetic average) and the median (the point where there is an equal probability of falling above or below) of the ratio are both to the right of the mode (peak) of the distribution.
+The median of the distribution lies to the right of the mode (peak).
 A less misleading measure of the likelihood of death is to look a the percentiles of the distribution.
 The vertical line labeled "97.5%" indicates the value of the case fatality ratio that is greater than 97.5% of all of the point estimates.
 If the CFR distribution were symmetrical, this point would be something like the upper 95% "confidence" region of values indistinguishable from the mean value.
-In other words if you say that the probability of dying after one becomes infection is less than around 4%, you would be correct about 98% of the time.
+In other words, if you say that the probability of dying after becoming infected is less than around 4%, you would be correct about 98% of the time.

 The are a couple of reasons why the distribution is skewed.
 Skewness is, in part, a simple numerical artifact.
 The mean of ratio is close to zero, but ratio can never be